Applatix/playground-appstore/jenkins/overview.md

 #### Motivation

-We wanted to have a showcase application which deploys Jenkins single node Master
+Showcase Jenkins CI server running on Applatix as a single node Master

 #### Configuration

 The configuration required from the user is to get the admin password from /var/jenkins_home/secrets/initialAdminPassword.
 Alternatively go to the instance logs and capture the password.